TypeScript Notes

 -

-TypeScript allows types and interfaces to be imported from modules; imports that only target these elements are called type-only imports.
-Because types have no use in JavaScript, these imports may be omitted from
+TypeScript also allows types and interfaces to be imported from modules; imports that only target these elements are called type-only imports.
+Because TypeScript types are not used in JavaScript,

-file output, which prevents side effects from being performed.
-This flag ensures that all modules are imported in thejs
+file output, which prevents the side effects from being performed.
+However, this flag ensures that all modules are imported in thejs

 output, except those explicitly defined as type-only withimport type